frabulous/ProjectArakne/README.md

 It's important to notice that the algorithm is dependent on the level of complexity of the game and the obstacle detection method used, but with proper implementation, it can enhance the realism of the agent's movement and make the game more immersive.

-## Conclusions: limits and possible improvements
+## Conclusions and possible improvements

 In conclusion, the agent behavior presented in this project, although limited, could already be considered sufficient to be used in a video game.
 For example, it could be a believable robotic NPC that wanders within the game world.
 Of course, when dealing with an AI agent, some parameters may need to be manually set up on the specific needs, and some level design constraints must be considered.